-- Assess, evaluate and develop feeding programs for specialized populations using evidence-based practice
+- Assess, evaluate, and develop feeding programs for specialized populations using current research and evidence-based practice to optimize the health and performance of horses, and to develop a higher level of knowledge about equine nutrition.

 - Reflect on and consider how the current challenges of the industry will influence the future of the industry with an eye on a solution-oriented approach for equine nutritional issues.